awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 ## Hardware Specifications<a name="memory-instances-hardware"></a>

-The following is a summary of the hardware specifications for Memory optimized instances\.
+The following is a summary of the hardware specifications for memory optimized instances\.

 ****